SophieMcGee/sophie-mcgee-copywriting/README.md

 ![final wireframe design](assets/readme-images/wireframe-final-design.png)

 The final website wireframe design is available to view in Figma via <a href="https://www.figma.com/file/dP3mcDa6YHL56k4QnIUwAD/Sophie-McGee-Copywriting-Homepage-Desktop-Design?type=design&node-id=0%3A1&mode=design&t=7bPvVV6uK0r9t8WO-1" target="_blank" rel="noopener">THIS LINK.</a>

+As you can see from the wireframes, the structure of the website features three pages, the homepage, an about page and a services page.
+The design and overall structure was built based on the research outlined above.

 [Back to top](<#contents>)